evanharmon/eph-headspace/parameters-vs-arguments.md

 # PARAMETERS AND ARGUMENTS

 ## Parameters

-The formal parameter is what's given in the function declaration/definition/prototype
+The formal parameter is what is declared in the function declaration / definition / prototype

 ## Arguments

 argument is what's passed when calling the function